Understanding the NHS complaints process

 You can do this in person, over the phone, by email or letter.

-If you would like to find out how an advocate could help click here:
+If you would like to find out how an advocate could help, information can be found on our NHS Complaints Advocacy service page.

 What can I expect from the NHS when I make a complaint?